gankedbyloli/gankedbyloli.github.io/README.md

-# ux-portfolio
+# interaction-design-portfolio
-A small website for ux-related portfolio
+A small website for interaction-design-related portfolio.